tbp.monty.frameworks.environments#

 post_epoch()[source]#

-class SaccadeOnImageFromStreamDataLoader(dataset: EnvironmentDataset, motor_system: MotorSystem, *args, **kwargs)[source]#
+class SaccadeOnImageFromStreamEnvironmentInterface(env: SaccadeOnImageFromStreamEnvironment, motor_system: MotorSystem, rng, transform=None, *_args, **_kwargs)[source]#

-Bases: SaccadeOnImageDataLoader
+Bases: SaccadeOnImageEnvironmentInterface

-Dataloader for moving over a 2D image with depth channel.
+Environment interface for moving over a 2D image with depth channel.

-__init__(dataset: EnvironmentDataset, motor_system: MotorSystem, *args, **kwargs)[source]#
+__init__(env: SaccadeOnImageFromStreamEnvironment, motor_system: MotorSystem, rng, transform=None, *_args, **_kwargs)[source]#

 Parameters: